 We are dedicated to supporting the professional development and personal growth of neonatal occupational therapists, physical therapists and speech-language pathologists.
 We provide education, networking, resources, and products unique to the neonatal population to empower neonatal therapists in the advancement of population-specific knowledge, skills and practice.
 We are committed to creativity, innovation and excellence as clinicians, researchers, leaders and mentors.

-Sue Ludwig, OTR/L is passionate about improving quality of life for infants who begin their journey in the NICU and the therapists who serve them.
+Sue Ludwig, OTR/L, CNT, is passionate about improving quality of life for infants who begin their journey in the NICU and the therapists who serve them.
 As NANT President and Founder she uses her unique blend of clinical expertise, innovation, and leadership skills to support the advancement of this specialized field on a global level.

 She received the Laura Edmunds Lectureship Award from UMass Memorial Medical Center and was awarded the Individual Contribution to Maternal & Child Health by the National Perinatal Association.